Training workshops are open to parents/carers, professionals or organisations and bespoke training can be designed to

 Autism is now widely acknowledged in society.
 But did you know that people on the autistic spectrum can have great imagination?
 Or that whilst some may not be able to speak, they can create complex language using electronic aids?
 Did you know that sensory issues can often be a fundamental cause of challenging behaviour?

-‘Super nanny’ can teach us the basics about behaviour management, but what do we do when that doesn’t work?
-Dealing with young people who have MSN often requires a more ‘out of the box’ way of thinking.
+What do we do when all the ‘go-to’ behavioural techniques don’t work?
+Dealing with youngsters who have MSN often requires a more ‘out of the box’ way of thinking.
 This workshop covers basic behaviour analysis and introduces the importance of developing both PROactive, REactive and Crisis Management strategies for effective behavioural management.

 Many young people today have very busy and frenetic lives.
 A constant lifestyle full of stimulation, less boundaries and quiet times can result in many of them struggling to keep themselves regulated and in control of their emotions.
 We focus on the importance of encouraging young people to learn about identifying and coping with their key emotions, signs of stress or triggers.
 We discuss different forms of self-regulation including integrating stress–reducing and relaxation strategies into your day, (these can also be applied to siblings, or even yourself!!)